 The branching algorithm starts by clustering two slave clusters at a time, and evaluating the gain from this operation.
 Initially, each slave cluster has just one slave.
-The total number of clustering configurations possible for a bus matrix with n slaves is given by $(n! \times (n-1)!)/2^{(n-1)}$.
-This creates an extremely large exploration space, that
+The total number of clustering configurations possible for a bus matrix with n slaves is given by $(n! \times (n-1)!)/2^{(n-1)}$ .
+This creates an extremely large exploration space, which is too time-consuming to traverse.
+In order to consider only valid clustering configurations, we make us of a bounding function.

-Step 1: if (exists lookupTable(SC1,SC2)) then discard duplicate clustering else updatelookupTable(SC1, SC2)
+Step 1: if (exists lookupTable(SC1,SC2)) then discard duplicate clustering else updatelookupTable(SC1, SC2) Step 2: if $(M{SC1} \cap M{SC2} == \phi)$ then bound clustering else $cum\weight = cum\weight + M{SCI} \cap M{SC2} $ Step 3: for each set $\beta \in \Pi{SC1/SC2}$ do if (( $K{eta} == \phi$ ) ( $\sum{i=1}^{ eta } \Gamma{TCP/i}$ > (width B × max_speed B ))) then bound clustering

-Step 2:

-if (

-$$M{SC1} \cap M{SC2} == \emptyset$$

-) then bound clustering else cum_weight = cum_weight + | $M{SC1} \cap M{SC2}$ |

-Step 3: for each set $\beta \in \Pi$ sc1/sc2 do

-Fig. 5 bound function
+Fig. 6 bound function

-Fig. 5 shows the pseudocode for the bound function which is called after every clustering operation of any two slave clusters SC1 and SC2.
+Fig. 6 shows the pseudocode for the bound function which is called after every clustering operation of any two slave clusters SC1 and SC2.
 In Step 1, we use a look up table to see if the clustering operation has already been considered previously, and if so, we discard the duplicate clustering.
 Otherwise we update the lookup table with the entry for the new clustering.
 In Step 2, we check to see if the clustering of SC1 and SC2 results in the merging of busses in the matrix, otherwise the clustering is not beneficial and the solution can be bounded.
 If the clustering results in bus mergers, we calculate the number of merged busses for the clustering and store the cumulative weight of the clustering operation in the branch solution node.
 In Step 3, we check to see if the allowed set of bus speeds for every merged bus is compatible or not.
-If the allowed speeds for any of the busses being merged are incompatible ($K{\beta} == \phi$ for any β), the clustering is not possible and we bound the solution.
+If the allowed speeds for any of the busses being merged are incompatible ( $K{\beta} == \phi$ for any $\beta$ ), the clustering is not possible and we bound the solution.
 Additionally, we also calculate if the throughput requirement of each of the merged busses can be theoretically supported by the new merged bus.
 If this is not the case, we bound the solution.
 The bound function thus enables a conservative pruning process which quickly eliminates invalid solutions and allows us to rapidly converge on the optimal solution.
 The solutions obtained from the algorithm are ranked from best (least number of busses) to worst and stored in a ranked matrix solution database.
-Fig. 4(e) shows the best solution after this phase, for the example in Fig. 4(a).
-For each of the solutions, we set OO buffer sizes to the maximum allowed in Ψ , for the components which support it.
-For the arbitration scheme at the SAPs, we use a TDMA/RR strategy to proportionally grant accesses to masters based on the magnitude of throughput requirements.
+Fig. 5(e) shows the best solution after this phase, for the example in Fig. 5(a).
+For each of the solutions, we set OO buffer sizes to the maximum allowed in $\Psi$ , for the components which support it.
+For the arbitration scheme at the SAPs, we initially use a possible more expensive-toimplement arbitration strategy such as the TDMA/RR scheme to proportionally grant accesses to masters based on the magnitude of throughput requirements.
 Our previous work has shown the effectiveness of TDMA/RR for this purpose [26].
+More details on the branch and bound clustering algorithm can be found in [46].